 The lagoon of Chalk Sound National Park is also a motor-free zone, so exploring the waters and shores should be a quiet, serene experience.
 There aren’t designated launch areas and there’s a bit of wind, but it seems that kayaking and stand up paddle boarding is still available if you’re into that.
 We love kayaking, so finding a vendor to help us experience this will be a top priority when we’re there.

-There is also Northwest Point National Marine Park which sounds amazing.
-It’s also on the island of Providenciales and seems to be quite different from Chalk Sound National Park.
-With the Ironshore on one side of the National Park and the Northwest Point Pond Nature Preserve on the other, we’d need to spend a whole day exploring.
+There is also Northwest Point National Marine Park, which is amazing.
+It’s also on the island of Providenciales and is quite different from Chalk Sound National Park.
+With the Ironshore on one side of the National Park and the Northwest Point Pond Nature Preserve on the other, you need to spend a whole day exploring.
 Big attraction: there are flamingos!
+Note: flamingos are wild and may migrate, so if they’ve flown away for the day, know that that’s just nature.

 Ease of Travel